isomerpages/nlb-biblioasia/_oct-2021/comics-past-and-present/singapore-comics-panels-past-and-present.md

 <img src="/images/vol-17-issue-3/singapore-comics/tanicomic.jpg"/>

-<div style="background-color: white;">This Malayan tale tells the story of Tani, an orphaned child raised by tigers in the Pahang jungle of Malaya and who is able to converse with animals. <i>Image reproduced from Willie and Bio, Tani of the Tigers (Singapore: Keng Yan Leng, [19--]).
+<div style="background-color: white;">Tani is an orphaned child raised by tigers in the Pahang jungle of Malaya and who is able to converse with animals. <i>Images reproduced from Willie and Bio, Tani of the Tigers (Singapore: Keng Yan Leng, [19--]).
 (From PublicationSG).</i></div>

 Tani was perhaps inspired by the highly successful Tarzan novels and film adaptations which were all the rage at the time.